Frequently Asked Questions

-There are 167 students predominantly from regional Victoria, but we also attract students from interstate and overseas, including exchange students.
-St Mary’s aims to maintain a balanced gender ratio and a diverse mix of students – so although we’re a Catholic college, we do welcome students from other cultural and religious backgrounds.
-Our residents are primarily students of the University of Melbourne (with representation across the undergraduate courses); however, we also welcome a very limited number of students from ACU, Monash Pharmacy and RMIT.
+There are 162 students predominantly from regional Victoria, but we also have several students from interstate and overseas, including exchange students.
+St Mary’s aims to maintain a balanced gender ratio and a diverse mix of students – so although we’re a Catholic college, we welcome students from other religious traditions and none.
+Our residents are primarily students of the University of Melbourne (with representation across the undergraduate courses); however, we also welcome a very small number of students from ACU, Monash Pharmacy and RMIT.

 - Are all the meals provided?

 Yes.
-Each day, our chef and kitchen team prepares three delicious, home-style cooked meals.
+Each day, our chef and kitchen team prepare delicious, home-style cooked meals.
 All dietary requests can be accommodated.
 See College Facilities – Meals.

 - What if I miss meal times because of a late lecture, or another reason?

 If you know in advance that you’ll need to eat early or late, then it’s easy to notify the kitchen ahead of time, and there will be an early/late dinner put aside.

 In addition, there is a kitchenette which is open 24 hours a day, where you will find bread, cheese, cereal and milk – so you’ll never go hungry!
 See College Facilities – Meals